 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-Learn the basics of the nine patch quilt block and browse through more nine patch quilt blocks on Create Whimsy.
+Learn the basics of the nine patch quilt block on Create Whimsy.
 Check out all of our free quilt patterns and quilt tutorials.